 Are you making Kidd’s Famous Brown Bag Turkey over the holidays?
 We wanna know how it turns out!
-Also, Kellie’s Mama’s Macaroni & Cheese and Peppered Corn recipes will go great with your Thanksgiving meal!
+Also, these staff recipes will go great with your meal!
 Don’t forget to come back and post your comments.

 Prep time= 30 mins | Total time= 4 hrs 30 min | Servings: 6-8

 - 1 carrots (roughly chopped)

 - 1 onions (cut into quarters)

 - 3 -4 crushed garlic cloves

 - Take everything out of the turkey.
 There will be a giblet bag and some other stuff.